univention/univention-corporate-server/doc/manual/appendix/variables.rst

 .. envvar:: repository/online/component/.*/unmaintained

-   Defines how to deal with unmaintained packages from additional repositories.
+   ``DEPRECATED!`` Defines how to deal with unmaintained packages from additional repositories.
    To activate, set the value to ``yes``.
 For more information see :ref:`software-config-repo`.